-Self-parking is substantially cheaper after 6:00 pm (except on special event nights) and FREE for Florida residents after 6:00 pm.
+Self-parking is FREE after 6:00 pm (except during Halloween Horror Nights).
 This is primarily intended for those planning to eat/shop/go to a movie in CityWalk, but you can, of course, go into the theme parks if they are still open.

-Premier Annual Passholders get FREE preferred self-parking and FREE valet parking (except on holidays & special events) at the theme parks every day.
+Premier Annual Passholders get FREE valet or Prime self-parking and FREE valet parking (except on holidays & special events) at the theme parks every day.